 - 1. From the left pane, select Report > Ruckus AP Tunnel Stats.
 The Ruckus GRE tab appears by default. - 2.
 Select SoftGRE + IPsec.
-Update the parameters as explained in Table 38. - 3.
+Update the parameters as explained in the table below. - 3.
 Click: - Load Data To view the report in the workspace. - Export CSV-To open or save the report in CSV file format.

-TABLE 38 SoftGRE + IPsec Report Parameters
+TABLE 46 SoftGRE + IPsec Report Parameters